François-Henri d'Harcourt

-François-Henri d'Harcourt (12 January 1726 – 22 July 1802) was a French general, duke and peer.
+François Henri d'Harcourt, 5th Duke of Harcourt (12 January 1726 – 22 July 1802) was a French general, duke and peer.

-He emigrated during the French Revolution, and he became a representative of Louis XVIII of France to the British government (1792–1800).
+He emigrated during the French Revolution, and he became a representative of Louis XVIII to the British government (1792–1800).

 Personal life

-D'Harcourt was born in Paris as son of Anne Pierre d'Harcourt, a Marshal of France, and Thérèse Eulalie de Beaupoil de Saint Aulaire.
+D'Harcourt was born in Paris as son of Anne Pierre d'Harcourt, a Marshal of France, and Thérèse Eulalie de Beaupoil.

 He married, 13 June 1752, Catherine Scholastica Aubusson, (1733–1815).
 Their daughter Anne (1753–1778) married Victurnien-Jean-Baptiste de Rochechouart, Duke of Mortemarts.
 D'Harcourt died in Staines, England, aged 76.

+In his château Thury-Harcourt, he created a vast English landscape style park, one of the first in France.